Skip to main content

 - Ensure that you are registered as an employer with HM Revenue & Customs (HMRC) and register for PAYE Online.

-- 2 Decide who will be responsible for managing PAYE; consider whether to use the services of a payroll agency or your accountant.
+- Decide who will be responsible for managing PAYE; consider whether you will operate PAYE yourself, use the services of a payroll agency or your accountant.

-- 3 Invest in appropriate payroll software: consider how it could be linked into your accounting system.
+- Invest in appropriate payroll software: checkit is compatible with HMRC’s ‘Real Time Information’ reporting requirements and how it could be linked into your accounting system.

 - timetable key payroll events

 - ignore updates to PAYE rules and procedures